IntelliJr/utctf-2024/OSINT (all 3 parts).md

 The station is owned by Bradley.
 Doing a Google search on them tells us they were bought by another company named Stinker Stores in 2017: https://www.petrolplaza.com/news/6540.
 We can also find out they had 40 locations across several states, including New Mexico.
 However, trying to find the exact store locations has yielded no (quick) results.

 On the poster, we can see the state of New Mexico being mentioned.
-At this point, we should have no doubts about the state where Cole lives in - New Mexico.
+At this point, we should have no doubt about the state where Cole lives in - New Mexico.
 Now, we only need to find out the city and the zip code.

 ![](media/osint/poster.png)